Cornell-MAE-UG/fa25-portfolio-JoeDa-125/_projects/TorqueWrenchAnalysis.md

 600px">
 </div>
 <br style="clear: both;">
 Finally, the strain gauge I selected for this wrench is the Omega SGD-2/350-LY13.
-It has dimensions of 2 mm x 2.5 mm which converts to 0.0787 in x 0.0984 in, meaning there is plenty of room for it to fit on the design.
+It has dimensions of $2 mm x 2.5 mm$ which converts to $0.0787 in x 0.0984 in$, meaning there is plenty of room for it to fit on the design.